hrstn/redteaming/C2-Tool-Collection/README.md

 # C2 Tool Collection

-A fork of [Outflank's C2-Tool-Collection](https://github.com/outflanknl/C2-Tool-Collection) with two additions:
+A fork of [Outflank's C2-Tool-Collection](https://github.com/outflanknl/C2-Tool-Collection) with three additions:

 1. **Adaptix C2 support** — every tool has been ported to Adaptix ASX scripts (`.axs`) so the full toolset works natively in [Adaptix C2](https://github.com/adaptix-c2/adaptix) without modification.
 2. **RBCD BOF** — a new Beacon Object File that automates Resource-Based Constrained Delegation setup entirely inside the beacon process (no PowerShell, no child processes).
+3. **adPEAS** — a comprehensive Active Directory security assessment toolkit: a full-featured PowerShell script (`adPEAS/`) plus a companion BOF (`BOF/adPEAS/`) that runs 13 enumeration checks in-process.

 ---